nohkumado/dart_fibu/README.md

 ## Documentation

-one day soon, hopefully, i will extend https://www.nohkumado.eu/nohfibu/
+the documentation written for the C wb fibu, one day soon, hopefully, i will extend it to include the dart version, https://www.nohkumado.eu/nohfibu/ still logic and theory will be the same, so please adapt as fit, but its still usable.